Inference-Time Code Selection via Symbolic Equivalence Partitioning: Experiments

-To assess the bounded-search approximation used in SEP, we evaluate \emph{pairwise equivalence accuracy}: the agreement between SEP's bounded symbolic equivalence decision for a program pair and a reference label derived from benchmark correctness.
-Because two incorrect programs may coincide on benchmark tests without being truly semantically equivalent, we evaluate this metric only on pairs containing at least one correct program (i.e., correct--correct and correct--wrong pairs), and exclude wrong--wrong pairs.
-Accuracy remains high in aggregate (mean 0.898 over 48 model--budget settings), with means of 0.922 on HumanEval+ and 0.873 on LiveCodeBench.
-Pairwise accuracy is somewhat lower on LiveCodeBench, likely reflecting deeper control flow and more complex algorithmic branching in contest-style problems.
-These results indicate that bounded symbolic search is a practical approximation for equivalence partitioning in our inference-time setting; full model-level results and evaluation details are reported in Appendix~\ref{app:pair_acc}.
+To assess the bounded-search approximation used in SEP, we first evaluate an operational pairwise equivalence accuracy: the agreement between SEP's bounded symbolic decision and a reference label induced by benchmark correctness, evaluated only on pairs containing at least one correct program (details in Appendix~\ref{app:pair_acc}).
+Accuracy remains high in aggregate (mean 0.884 over 42 model--budget settings), with means of 0.900 on HumanEval+ and 0.868 on LiveCodeBench.
+HumanEval+ remains strong even without constraint injection, while pairwise accuracy is somewhat lower on LiveCodeBench, likely reflecting deeper control flow and more complex algorithmic branching in contest-style problems.
+We further analyze partition-level failure patterns on consensus-eligible instances, where at least two correct generations are present among the $N$ candidates, so a correct semantic consensus partition could exist.
+We measure two patterns: cases where the largest partition is mostly wrong, and cases where the largest partition contains at least one correct candidate but its representative is wrong.
+Across all seven models, both benchmarks, and all sampling budgets, 505 of 8,969 consensus-eligible instances (5.63\%) are flagged by at least one pattern.
+These low rates suggest that bounded symbolic partitioning usually preserves a useful consensus signal when multiple correct candidates are available, including on HumanEval+ where SEP runs without injected constraints, while the remaining failures are concentrated in identifiable partition-structure errors.
+Full model-level results are reported in Appendix~\ref{app:pair_acc}.

+\paragraph{Constraint injection ablation.} We ablate constraint injection (CI) on LiveCodeBench at $N=10$ using the same candidate pools.
+Constraint injection leaves representative accuracy nearly unchanged (0.647 vs. 0.646), but improves pairwise equivalence accuracy from 0.721 to 0.866 and reduces symbolic work by 17.4\%.
+Thus, CI mainly improves the robustness and efficiency of bounded symbolic comparison rather than changing the final selected representative.
+Full results are in Appendix~\ref{app:ci_ablation}.

+\paragraph{Effect of public example filter.} We ablate the public example filter by comparing SEP with filtering against SEP without filtering at $N=10$.
+Removing the filter reduces representative accuracy on both benchmarks, with average drops of 4.4 points on HumanEval+ and 4.0 points on LiveCodeBench.
+It also makes harmful dominant partitions more common: mostly-wrong dominant partitions increase from 35 to 64 on HumanEval+ and from 78 to 151 on LiveCodeBench.
+The effect is especially visible on weaker LiveCodeBench models, where more sampled generations fail public examples and would otherwise enter the symbolic partitioning pool.
+These results support the role of public examples as a lightweight grounding signal that removes specification-violating candidates before symbolic partitioning.
+Full ablation results are reported in Appendix~\ref{app:public-filter-ablation}.